stevekinney/conversationalist/README.md

 }
 ```

-> **Note**: `ConversationHistory.subscribe()` returns an unsubscribe function, which is ideal for cleaning up reactive effects in Svelte 5 or React hooks.
+> **Note**: `ConversationHistory.addEventListener()` returns an unsubscribe function, which is ideal for cleaning up reactive effects in Svelte 5 or React hooks.

 ## API Overview